 Design, implementation, and evaluation of mathematical problem-solving programs in elementary and secondary grades.
-Use of microcomputers and hand-held calculators to solve 690.
-Procedures of Investigation and Report (3) Research methods in education.
+Use of microcomputers and hand-held calculators to solve mathematical problems.
+690. Procedures of Investigation and Report (3) Research methods in education.
 Location, selection and analysis of professional literature.
 Methods of investigation, data analysis and reporting.
-Required of all applicants for advanced 696.
-Selected Topics in Community Influences on Learning and Curriculum Prerequisite: Teaching experience.
+Required of all applicants for advanced degrees in education.
+696. Selected Topics in Community Influences on Learning and Curriculum Planning (1-3) Prerequisite: Teaching experience.